orval/rakosh/examples/my-mine/my-second-lode/green/grass/grass.md

 With its vibrant color and natural beauty, green grass is the epitome of progress, representing a commitment to excellence and a dedication to creating a brighter future for all.

-:::note{class=warning}
+:::tip
 This is testing an Admonition. _Yay!_
 :::

 Then another paragraph.

-:::drance
+:::note[Duncan]

-An admonition with a username.
+An admonition with a title.
 :::

 ## Bogus Heading